Security-Onion-Solutions/securityonion-docs/hypervisor.rst

 .. image:: images/hypervisor/hyper-0.png
   :target: _images/hyper-0.png

-Once the new hypervisor node has been accepted into the grid, it will look like this:
+Once the new hypervisor node has been accepted into the grid, go to SOC Configuration, click the Options menu, enable advanced settings, and then navigate to ``hypervisor`` settings.
+It should look like this:

 .. image:: images/hypervisor/hyper-1.png
   :target: _images/hyper-1.png

-Once the base domain has been configured on the hypervisor (allowing VMs to be created), it will look like this:
+Once the base domain has been configured on the hypervisor (allowing VMs to be created), it should look like this:

 .. image:: images/hypervisor/hyper-2.png
   :target: _images/hyper-2.png